philc/book-notes/psychology/deep work - cal newport.md

 * All goals and all of life requires shallow work to maintain and operate.
 The goal should not be to eliminate shallow work, but to tame it.
 * 4 day-a-week work policy during the summer (37Signals)
-  * Active May - Oct.
+  * This is active May - Oct.
 "People should enjoy the weather in the summer."
   * People do their personal business on their day off.
   * "Fewer official working hours helps squeeze the fat out of the typical workweek.
 Once everyone has less time to get their stuff done, they respect that time even more.
 People become stingy